terl/lazysodium-examples/android/README.md

 $ gradle installDebug
 ```

 The above command will build and push the APK onto your device (if it's connected, developer mode is on and you permit installing from unknown sources).
 All you need to do is find the app and run it.
-The app is called "Lazysodium Android Examples".
+The app is called "Lazysodium".